U.S. Supreme Court tackles immigration detention case

-WASHINGTON (Reuters) - The U.S. Supreme Court on Wednesday wrestled with a new immigration dispute focusing on the federal government’s ability to detain people awaiting deportation after they have completed prison sentences for criminal convictions.
+WASHINGTON (Reuters) - The Supreme Court on Wednesday wrestled with another immigration dispute involving the Trump administration that focused on the U.S. government’s ability to detain people awaiting deportation after they complete prison sentences for criminal convictions.

-The nine justices, including the court’s newest member Brett Kavanaugh, heard an hour of arguments in an appeal by President Donald Trump’s administration of a lower court ruling in favor of immigrants that the government has said undermines its ability to deport immigrants who have committed crimes.
+The nine justices, including the court’s newest member Brett Kavanaugh, heard an hour of arguments in the administration’s appeal of a lower court ruling in favor of immigrants that the government has said undermines its ability to deport immigrants who have committed crimes.

 The plaintiffs include two legal U.S. residents involved in separate lawsuits filed in 2013, a Cambodian immigrant named Mony Preap convicted of marijuana possession and a Palestinian immigrant named Bassam Yusuf Khoury convicted of attempting to manufacture a controlled substance.